What Not to Do in Yellowstone: 5 Essential Tips

 5. Don’t: Ignore the signs

 It takes nothing short of a miracle to shepherd more than 4 million visitors through the park in the summer and make sure that folks don’t fall in a hot spring or get charged by a wild animal.
 Park rules, boardwalks, and signs are designed to allow visitors to enjoy the beauty of Yellowstone safely, while protecting the park.
-It’s not an easy task.
+Usually, rules are based on hard-learned lessons.

 You can help set the example for park stewardship.
 It’s impossible for park rangers to be everywhere; it’s up to visitors to follow the rules and keep themselves safe.
-Know the park rules and regulations, and follow them.
-You can also take the Yellowstone Pledge.
+Be aware of the park’s rules and regulations, and adhere to them.
+Take the Yellowstone Pledge.
+“I pledge to protect Yellowstone National Park.
+I will act responsibly and safely, set a good example for others, and share my love of the park and all the things that make it special.”

 Want to experience Yellowstone in-depth?
 See what makes Yellowstone National Park a great place to work for a season or longer!